hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ---
 ## 2020-09-27

-1. Stivers et al. (2009) Universals and cultural variation in turn-taking in conversation. *Proceedings of the National Academy of Sciences, 106*(26), 10587-10592.
+1. Stivers et al. (2009).
+Universals and cultural variation in turn-taking in conversation. *Proceedings of the National Academy of Sciences, 106*(26), 10587-10592.

 2. Liljeros et al. (2001)

   - For both males and females, the cumulative distribution of the number of partners in the previous 12 months almost perfectly followed a straight line, indicating scale-free power-law characteristics;

-  - For both genders, the cumulative distribution of the total number sexual partners in the entire lifetime followed a straight line only when $k > 20$.
+  - For both genders, the cumulative distribution of the total number sexual partners in the entire lifetime followed a straight line only when `$k > 20$`.

   - The network of sexual partners is a scale-free one, meaning that you cannot assume, for example, 90% of the individuals have 3 - 10 partners.
 This is simply because there is no inherent scale.
 It's a crazy world, literally.
-I cannot believe that a fair number of people have over 100, even 1000 partners.
+I cannot believe that there are people who have over 100, even 1000 partners in their lifetime.
 Isn't this a crazy world?

 Other notes: